Mike Firth, 1

 __ Making a Flat Grinder __ Building a fiber lined annealer

-__ Lower cost temperature measurement __ Organizations & periodicals
+__ Lower cost temperature measurement __ Organizations &

 __ Glossary __ Making a small crucible